Velvet City

-Velvet City is the second studio album by American rap supergroup Latino Velvet.
+Velvet City is the second studio album by American hip hop supergroup Latino Velvet.
 It was released May 23, 2000 on Celeb.
 Entertainment.
 The group is composed of Jay Tee, Baby Beesh, Frost and Don Cisco.
 The album was produced by Bosko, Dee 4, Ferg, Massive and Philly Blunt.
-It features several guest performers, including: E-40, Levitti, Rappin' 4-Tay, D.B.A. and Candi of The Mary Jane Girls.
+It features several guest performers, including: E-40, Levitti, Rappin' 4-Tay, D.B.A. and Candi of Mary Jane Girls.
 D.B.A.
 (Doing Business As...) was another newly formed West Coast supergroup composed of Bosko, Cool Nutz and Poppa L.Q.

 Critical reception

-RapReviews - "...At its core Latino Velvet is still mostly Jay Tee and Baby Beesh who display a very similar style and mindframe.
+Matthias Jost of RapReviews wrote: "At its core Latino Velvet is still mostly Jay Tee and Baby Beesh who display a very similar style and mindframe.
 Their tight chemistry makes up for the fact that Frost and Cisco are featured only on a minority of the cuts...If you like to sit back and contemplate your own hustle, this should be the album of your choice..."